Understanding Pump Stations

 Pressure Regulating Valve – (Picture Not Available at this time) The PRV serves the same purpose on a constant speed pump station as a drive serves on a variable speed pump station.
 Both are intended to keep a constant pressure in the irrigation system.
 Other common terms (but not accurate) are Clayton Valve or Singer Valve.
 These are some of the major manufacturers of the valves but they also make many other types, such as, relief valves, reducing valves, and combinations of reducing, regulating, sustaining and check valves.

 Other Types of Valves on a Pump Station are:

 Butterfly Valves – This valve is used to stop the flow of water through the pipe system.
 A butterfly valve generally is positioned between two flanges.
 It has a flat disc inside that seals like the gate in a gate valve.
 The only difference is that the butterfly turns 90 degrees to stop the flow of water instead of going up and down.

 Ball Valves – These valves have a ball inside with a hole in the middle.
 When the handle is turned the ball turns.
 There is a double seal on each side of the ball for a positive seal.
 Many times ball valves are used as an alternative to the gate valve.

 Check Valves – are used to stop the back flow of water.
 There are many types such as swing gate check valves, double door valves and plunger type check valves.
-Each type has it's place but for irrigation, the best valves are spring loaded.
+The best valves are spring loaded.